 Thank You Florida Keys – and Inhabitants

 Between the “island life” community feeling, the great weather, lush nature, marine and boating life, bohemian feel, and Caribbean flare, a mere week was all I needed to be sold.
-I’ve visited a lot of places in Florida, but it was the Florida Keys (specifically Key West) that kept a little piece of my heart.
+I’ve visited a lot of places in Florida (like Hollywood, Santa Rosa, and 30A), but it was the Florida Keys (specifically Key West) that kept a little piece of my heart.

 Thank you to Florida Keys & Key West for hosting my Florida Keys trip.